pachterlab/kb_docs/docs/source/FAQ.rst

 .. tip::

-  As of **kb-python version 0.29.0**, you can use the option ``--opt-off`` in ``kb ref`` and ``kb count`` which disables certain optimizations that may be incompatible with certain systems.
-You can use that option if you experience an illegal instruction or segmentation fault error and there's a good change that it may resolve the problem.
+  As of **kb-python version 0.29.0**, you can use the option ``--opt-off`` in ``kb ref`` and ``kb count`` to disable certain optimizations that may be incompatible with your systems.
+This may allow you to use the precompiled kallisto binary without having to compile from source.

 .. _FAQ incompatible index:

-When loading in an index using kallisto or kb count, I'm getting either an "incompatible indices" error or a segmentation fault (SIGSEGV).
+When loading in an index using kallisto or ``kb count``, I'm getting either an "incompatible indices" error or a segmentation fault (SIGSEGV).
 How do I fix this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Different versions of kallisto use different index formats.
 You either need to use a different version of kallisto or create a new index using your current version.